-Whether you live in the Northeast, Mid-Atlantic, Southeast or along the Gulf Coast, one fish you can depend upon to offer up prime fillets is the bottom-loving summer flounder.
+Wherever you find your tight lines, one fish you can depend on to offer up prime fillets is the bottom-loving summer flounder.

 Called “fluke” from New Jersey north and simply “flounder” further south, this tasty flatfish hits the inshore scene hard when small baitfish like sand eels, spearing, peanut bunker, bay anchovies or pilchards make the scene.
 The biggest summer flounder – those weighing 8 pounds or more – are also called doormats in recognition of their rug-like shape and appearance.
 Blessed with the ability to change their basic brown color patterns to match the sea floor, they lie in wait for a passing baitfish to scurry past and then pounce on the prey with an aggressive quickness that belies their simple appearance.